Kristina01111000/Drws_site/README.md

 - different to do list for other iste?
 - set up about questions
 - get list of pages, contact info, color scheme>, ask about logo
+- get into backend of site to set up wp